cirruslabs/cirrus-ci-docs/docs/guide/writing-tasks.md

 CIRRUS_CLONE_SUBMODULES | `false` | Set to `true` to clone submodules recursively.
 CIRRUS_LOG_TIMESTAMP | `false` | Indicate Cirrus Agent to prepend timestamp to each line of logs.
 CIRRUS_SHELL | `sh` on Linux/macOS/FreeBSD and `cmd.exe` on Windows.
 Set to `direct` to execute each script directly without wrapping the commands in a shell script. | Shell that Cirrus CI uses to execute scripts.
 By default `sh` is used.
+CIRRUS_VOLUME | `/tmp` | Defines a path for a temporary volume to be mounted into instances running in a Kubernetes cluster.
+This volume is mounted into all additional containers and is persisted between steps of a `pipe`.
 CIRRUS_WORKING_DIR | `cirrus-ci-build` folder inside of a system's temporary folder | Working directory where Cirrus CI executes builds.
 Default to `cirrus-ci-build` folder inside of a system's temporary folder.

 ## Encrypted Variables